-It would assist with the progress toward a simpler, more coherent system of MPLS data encapsulation if the use a PSH for non-IP payloads encapsulated in MPLS was obsoleted.
-However, before that can be done, it is important to collect sufficient evidence that there are no marketed or deployed implementations using the heuristic practice to load-balancing MPLS data flows.
+Section 2 of [RFC4385] suggests the use of a PSH solely for the purpose of avoiding IP ECMP treatment of non-IP payloads encapsulated in MPLS.
+Obsoleting this use of a PSH would assist with the progress toward a simpler, more coherent system of MPLS data encapsulation.
+(Other uses of a PSH may still be valid.)
+However, before that can be done, it is important to collect sufficient evidence that there are no marketed or deployed implementations using the heuristic practice to load balance MPLS data flows.